MicrosoftDocs/power-platform/power-platform/enterprise-templates/it/expense-reimbursement/install-and-set-up.md

 - [Learn how to manage application users in the Power Platform admin center](/power-platform/admin/manage-application-users).
 - [Learn how to control user access to environments with security groups and licenses](/power-platform/admin/control-user-access).

-## Step 5: Turn on cloud flows
+## Step 6: Turn on cloud flows

 Verify that the cloud flows are turned on in the newly installed Expense Reimbursement solution.
-Turn on any flows that are not already set to _on_.
+Turn on any flows that are not already set to *on*.

 1. In [Power Apps](https://make.preview.powerapps.com/), in the left side panel, select **Solutions**.